fernandoeeu-g4/projeto-yooga-fernando/README.md

 OU acesse https://projeto-yooga-fernando.vercel.app/stores/1 diretamente

 Você pode começar a editar a página modificando app/page.tsx.
 A página será atualizada automaticamente enquanto você edita o arquivo.

+> [!CAUTION]
+> Be careful when protecting pages.
+The server gets the user session from the cookies, which can be spoofed by anyone.
+> Always use supabase.auth.getUser() to protect pages and user data.
+> Never trust supabase.auth.getSession() inside server code such as middleware.
+It isn't guaranteed to revalidate the Auth token.
+> It's safe to trust getUser() because it sends a request to the Supabase Auth server every time to revalidate the Auth token.